 How Much Does TokyoTreat Cost?

-For one, there is a discount for choosing a longer subscription plan.
+As you might imagine, there is a discount for choosing a longer subscription plan.
 Opting for a 12-month subscription will save you 10% from the month-to-month price.

 If you’re still on the fence after reading this 2021 TokyoTreat review, there’s no harm in choosing the one month plan to try a box yourself.
 You can always switch to one of the longer plans later to save money!